bsarsgard/GodotFirebaseWiki/Home.md

 * Windows
 * Linux
 * Serverless
-* UWP

-At the moment, there appears to be a bug with HTML5 export, but the team will be verifying/debugging it in the near future.
+At the moment, there appears to be a bug with HTML5 and UWP export, but the team will be verifying/debugging it in the near future.

 ## Supported features
 * Realtime Database